The Monkees discography: Singles

 K: Released in Japan as The Monkees, and as Mickey Dolenz & Davy Jones elsewhere.
-The Japanese single failed to chart in 1971, but a 1981 reissue reached #93.
+The Japanese single failed to chart in 1971, but a 1981 reissue reached number 93.

 L: Released as Dolenz, Jones, Boyce & Hart.

 M: Released in 1976 as Micky Dolenz, Davy Jones and Peter Tork.
 A remixed reissue was released in 1986 as We Three Monkees.

 N: Private pressing.
 Released at the 1983 Chicago Monkees Convention.
 Steam Engine was recorded in 1969.

 O: Released as Micky Dolenz & Peter Tork of The Monkees due to a trademark dispute.